AnswerDotAI/vertexauth/README.md

     - Scope to a particular `region` (e.g., "us-east5") and and `base_model` (e.g., "anthropic-claude-3-5-sonnet-v2")
     - Use "Edit Quota" to ensure that you have a non-zero quote for it
-- Also, within that panel, select "Credentials"
+- Also, within that same panel, select "Credentials"
     - Click "+ Create Credentials"
     - Select "Service Account"
     - Enter a name like "vertexaiserviceaccount" etc for the account,